Russia’s State TV Calls Trump Their ‘Agent’

 Sometimes a picture doesn’t have to be worth a thousand words.
 Just a few will do.
-As Russian Foreign Minister Sergey Lavrov returned home from his visit with U.S. President Donald J. Trump in the Oval Office last week, Russian state media were gloating over the spectacle.
-TV channel Rossiya 1 aired a segment entitled “Puppet Master and ‘Agent’—How to Understand Lavrov’s Meeting with Trump.”
+As Russian Foreign Minister Sergey Lavrov returned home from his visit with President Donald Trump in the Oval Office last week, Russian state media was gloating over the spectacle.
+TV channel Rossiya 1 aired a segment entitled “Puppet Master and ‘Agent’—How to Understand Lavrov’s Meeting With Trump.”

 And in the meantime, much to Russia’s satisfaction, Ukrainian President Volodymyr Zelensky is still waiting for that critical White House meeting with the American president: the famous “quid pro quo” for Zelensky announcing an investigation that would smear Democratic challenger Joe Biden.
 As yet, Zelensky hasn’t done that, and as yet, no meeting has been set.

-Russian state television still views the impending impeachment as a bump in the road that won’t lead to President Trump’s removal from office.
-But President Vladimir Putin’s propaganda brigades enjoy watching the heightened divisions in the United States, and the negative impact on the relations between the U.S. and Ukraine.
+Russian state television still views the impending impeachment as a bump in the road that won’t lead to Trump’s removal from office.
+But President Vladimir Putin’s propaganda brigades enjoy watching the heightened divisions in the United States, and how it hurts relations between the U.S. and Ukraine.

 They’ve also added a cynical new a narrative filled with half-joking ironies as they look at the American president’s bleak prospects when he does leave office.